jyztintan/tp/docs/UserGuide.md

 <u>Format</u>: `delete INDEX`

 * Deletes the client of the specified `INDEX` in Realodex.
+* 💡 If you are currently filtered, the index will be based on the filtered list.
 * If `INDEX` is **more than the number of clients in Realodex**, error message will be shown "The client index provided is invalid."
 * If 'INDEX` is a non-zero unsigned integer, error message will be shown "Index is not a non-zero unsigned integer."